 In his talk at Docker Con 2016, Aaron Grattafiori talked about three principles:

-principle of least privilege, that means that every module must access only data that is relevant to it
+- principle of least access, that means that every module must access only data that is relevant to it

 This post goes into more details on this.
 OK, but assuming we have this covered too, the next question that comes to mind is: are the docker images that we use secure?
 How do we know that there do no contain malicious code?
 Fortunately for us this comes out of the box with Docker 1.8 as they introduced Docker Content Trust and with this the publisher of the image is verified before it is being pushed into the registry.